Restore credentials

 You may need to create a test controller from the backup of a production controller.
 If you do so, and the controllers are in the same cluster, you may receive errors, and should use the following instructions to resolve the problem:

-1. Log into the origin controller and stop the controller.
+1. Sign in to the origin controller and stop the controller.

-2. Using administrative SSH or console access, log into the controller and remove the following files:
+2. Using administrative SSH or console access, sign in to the controller and remove the following files:

 • $JENKINS_HOME/license.xml